markwalkernz/Starwars-game/README.md

-# week-4-game
+# Starwars-Game

-Coding Boot Camp week 4 homework.
-Star Wars game.
+A simple game with a Star Wars theme that demonstrates:

+-Use of bootstrap grid for layout.
+-Use of jquery to manipulate elements of the DOM.